Skillbill/company-site/_posts/2024-11-07-the-5s-principles.markdown

 ![five-s-principles.png](/uploads/five-s-principles.png)

 ### 整理 (Seiri) - Sort
+How many times have we found a project with old references that are being kept (maybe in a commented area) just as like as [Git](https://git-scm.com/) doesn't exists?
 Eliminate unnecessary items from the workspace.
 This means analyzing and removing redundancy, outdated documentation, and obsolete tools.

 ### 整頓 (Seiton) - Set in Order